gonza7aav/steam-wishlist-exporter/README.md

 Before exporting, you should read the **[_Steam_ Web API Terms of Use](https://steamcommunity.com/dev/apiterms)** and check the values from the `config.json` file.

-I am not responsible for any bans by Steam.
+I am not responsible for any bans by _Steam_.

 To start the program, run: